jboss-fuse/hawt-app/readme.md

 ------------------------------

-If an `${APP_HOME}/etc/defaults` file exists it will be sourced in by the run script and you can use this to set all the enviorment variables if you wish.
+If an `${APP_HOME}/etc/defaults` file exists it will be sourced in by the run script and you can use this to set all the environment variables if you wish.
 You can additonally also modify the values of the following variables if you want to change the defaults.

 Enviorment Variable | Description
 ------------------- | -----------